-I’m Nicole Hao.
-I recieved my MEng in Computer Science and B.A. in Mathematics from Cornell in May 2025.
+I’m Nicole Hao, a MEng student in Computer Science at Cornell University.
+Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 I come from an academic research background in mathematics, machine learning, and astrophysics, with a focus on building applied AI systems that bridge theory and real-world use cases.
 My work integrates multimodal data, including language, vision, and unstructured textual information, to power scalable AI solutions.